Thursday, April 2, 2015

 I pray … Dear God, “What is holding me back?”

 Then one day not too long ago in speaking with a dear friend, I hear my mother’s voice in my head saying, “One wouldn't want to be conspicuous.”

 Oh HOLY COW!
 How can I ever get up on stage with this fear of my mother’s rooted in my mind?
 Of course, I would never take the first step to achieve my dreams.
 Her message … inconspicuousness is next to Godliness … is my guiding force.
 Having dissociated from the power of this message, and the fear which created it, I was stopped by my own mind before I could ever get started.

 I am ever grateful for the kind and gentle guidance of one of the most qualified professionals in this field, Dr. William Tollefson, and speaking with him about this recent discovery from the dead vault of my mind brought the relief I've been seeking.
 We worked with the “Blackboard Exercise,” which changed the message written on the virtual blackboard of my mind.

 It goes something like this … closing my eyes and collecting my will to focus, I write the ineffective message of my mother’s on the blackboard in my mind … “One wouldn't want to be conspicuous.”
 Then mustering all my will, I firmly shove this message off the board to the right and out of view of my mind’s eye.
 Then I write the message which will sustain me moving forward,

 That’s what it was all about.
 The dissociative mind is not a bad or evil thing.
 It is a self-protective device, without which many people suffer endless mental torture, re-experiencing their traumatic events.
 Often, they fail to survive.
 Now that I'm far removed from the horrors of my childhood, it is time to change the way I live.
-My guiding forces are those which I choose … those which will benefit my family and loved ones … those which will benefit each of you within the sound of my voice.
+My guiding forces are those which I choose … those who will benefit my family and loved ones … those who will help each of you within the sound of my voice.